BelalElhawary/UnityLua/README.md

     // first we get the lua instance from the pointer Lua lua = Lua.FromIntPtr(ptr);

-    // lua push it's function arguments to the stack by reversing it's order
+    // lua push it's function arguments to the stack like push arg1 push arg2 etc
-    // this is meaning the if we get 3 arguments the first one will be -3 the second -2 and so on
+    // when we pop the arguments we need to reverse it's order, so if we get 3 arguments the first one will be -3 the second -2 and so on
     // our function only gets one argument so we will take the -1 (value on the top of the stack) as string (this will convert any bool or number value to string automatically by lua) string message = lua.ToString(-1);

     // finally we pass this value to our unity logger Debug.Log(message);